stechstudio/laravel-storage-connect/docs/events.md

 # Events

-This package fires events for all pretty much all activity through the connection and upload process.
+This package fires events for most all activity throughout the connection and upload process.

 ## Connections